Free Invoicing Software: My Top 8 Tools for Seamless Billing

 BigTime has a lot going for it when it comes to invoicing and billing, but like any software, it has its quirks, too.
 I’ve been using it for a while now, and I can confidently say it makes the whole process smoother, but there are a few things I wish were different.

 One of the best things about BigTime is how it brings everything under one roof.
 Time tracking, billable hours, and project management all feed directly into invoicing, so nothing falls through the cracks.
-I don’t have to spend time chasing down missing hours or manually adding up expenses—it’s all there, ready to go.
+I don’t have to spend time chasing down missing hours or manually adding up expenses — it’s all there, ready to go.

 I also appreciate the automatic reminders for timesheets.
 I can set up alerts that nudge my team to log their time, which means we’re invoicing accurately and not missing out on billable hours.
+86% of G2 users rate its ease of creating expense reports highly, stating that its intuitive.

 The budgeting and tracking tools are solid.
 When I set up a client project, I can input budget limits, track expenses, and make sure we’re not overspending.
 This helps keep invoices precise, and I can see profitability in real-time.